2014 American League Championship Series: Game 2

 The Royals struck first in Game 2 off of Bud Norris when with one out in the first when Nori Aoki singled, Lorenzo Cain doubled, and Eric Hosmer singled to score both runners.
-In the bottom of the second, Yordano Ventura walked three batters to load the bases for the Orioles before Caleb Joseph's sacrifice fly cut the Royals' lead to 2-1.
+In the bottom of the second, Yordano Ventura walked three batters to load the bases for the Orioles before Caleb Joseph's sacrifice fly cut the Royals' lead to 2–1.
 They get the run back in the third when Cain singled with two outs, moved to third on Hosmer's single and scored on Billy Butler's double.
 In the bottom of the inning, Alejandro De Aza doubled before Adam Jones's two-run home run tied the game.
-In the fourth, Mike Moustakas's home run put the Royals back in front 4-3.
+In the fourth, Mike Moustakas's home run put the Royals back in front 4–3.
 The Orioles tied it in the fifth when De Aza singled, moved to third on Jones's single, and scored on Nelson Cruz's groundout.

 The Kansas City defense continued their postseason run of highlight reel plays in the 6th when Adam Jones led off the inning with what appeared to be (at least) a double to the right-center field gap.
 However, Cain made diving catch to retire Jones.
 Statcast calculated that Cain covered 82 ft in 3.65 seconds, reaching a top speed of 21.2 mph on the play.
 In the 7th, Cain (now playing in right field) would make another great catch, with the bases loaded, down the right field line to rob J. J. Hardy of at least 2 RBI.

 The game stayed tied until the top of the ninth when Omar Infante hit a leadoff single off of Darren O'Day.
 Terrance Gore came in to pinch-run for Infante and moved to second on a sacrifice bunt after Zach Britton relieved O'Day, and the speedy runner scored easily on Alcides Escobar's double.
 After Jarrod Dyson reached on an error, Lorenzo Cain's single made it 6-4 Royals.
 Greg Holland threw a scoreless bottom of the ninth for his second save of the series.
+This was the last playoff game to take place at Camden Yards until the 2023 ALDS.